brunomendesdecarvalho/brunomendesdecarvalho/README.md

 ## Minna-san, konnichiwa! 👋

 ### About me:
-My name is Bruno, I'm a brazilian back-end developer.
+My name is Bruno, I'm a brazilian mobile developer and studying to be a Data Scientist.
 My alma mater is Instituto Federal do Piaui, from Teresina, capital of Piaui state.
-My dream is to learn and spread knowledge around the world!

 - 😄 Pronouns: he/him;
 - 💻 Currently working: Flutter;